MicrosoftDocs/quantum-docs/articles/how-to-long-running-experiments.md

 > [!IMPORTANT]
 > Azure Quantum hosted notebooks offer a free no-installation experience to run small scale experiments lasting less than one hour.

-See the following suggestion to run long runtime experiments in Azure Quantum.
+See the following suggestion to run long-runtime experiments in Azure Quantum.

 ## Program with few loops